avipatel97/avipatel97.github.io/README.txt

 Things to consider:
--- Use my favorite writings as sections in website blog -Do I just want to make an IG so it's a photo blog?
-I currently don't have enough photos.
--Do I want to write, long extensive things?
+-- Use my favorite writings as sections in website blog -Do I want to write, long extensive things?
 No. I would rather write small blurbs about daily occurrence.
 -Places I’ve Been - map scratch off
 -Good books (goodreads widget) / movies (imdb widget) / articles (?) / podcasts